Reading at Pucklechurch

 The children's phonics levels match their phonics books so they can continue to practise their phonics at home.
 Alongside their banded books the children can also take home a 'Reading for pleasure' book which has been zoned accordingly.
 We believe that children should be exposed to range of books where they can practise their phonics as well as enjoy a book that they would just like to read.

 In every year group or hub we have a text that drives each unit and allows the children to get fully immersed within their theme for that term.
-We believe in the power of reading and wish to instil a love of reading with every child.
+We believe children should be expsed a range of texts to instil a love of reading.

 We believe all children have a passion for reading, here is a list of recommended reading books for each Key Stage that we encourage the children to read before the end of their Key Stage.